theanine3D/source-engine-collision-tools/README.md

 Some features are customizeable and can be tweaked via optional settings.
 There is also a "Recommended Settings" button that will automatically guess the best settings for you based on the currently selected, active object.
 - **Generate Collision Mesh** - Generate a Source Engine-compliant collision model based on the current active object.
   - Supports (optional) decimation, to automatically reduce the complexity of the resulting collision model
 - **Generate Fractured Collision** - Unlike the previous operator, this operator uses the Cell Fracture addon built into Blender to generate more accurate and performant collision meshes.
+However, it works best on fully sealed objects with no holes or non-manifold geometry.
   - Automatically creates a gap between collision hulls to prevent overlapping.
 The size of the gap is determined by the "Gap Width" setting
   - Attempts to generate only the amount of hulls specified by the "Fracture Target" setting. ie. A "Fracture Target" of 4 will try to split up the model into only 4 parts.
   - Note that the Cell Fracture addon might need to be manually enabled in your Blender preferences first!